Create a lasting legacy for Casady School students, today and in the future.

 -Margaret Griner, class of 1954

-If you have questions about making a bequest or planned gift, please contact Matthew R. Cloud, Director of Campaigns, at email@example.com or (405) 749-3186.
+If you have questions about making a bequest or planned gift, please contact Betty Jane Garrett, Director of Institutional Advancement, at (405) 749-3161 or firstname.lastname@example.org for more information.

 Casady School is a PreK-12, independent, college preparatory Episcopal day school committed to deeper-level learning.
 Casady School welcomes a student body that reflects the diversity of the world around us and therefore does not discriminate on the basis of race, color, religion, gender identity, sexual orientation, socioeconomic status, nationality, or ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, athletics, and other school-administered programs generally accorded or made available to students at the School.